 The birth of the first English captain to regain the Ashes in Australia since Douglas Jardine.
 Ray Illingworth's Test career was a modest one until he took charge for the first time at the age of 37, against West Indies in 1969.
 Within 18 months he had led England to a famous 2-0 victory in Australia.
 He overcame all sorts of obstacles, not least a public who wanted Colin Cowdrey as captain.
-(Also, in the Wisden Almanack, EM Wellings wrote that "the attitude of numerous Australians has never in my experience been so hostile to an English captain".)
 A quintessential Yorkshireman, Illingworth didn't exactly endear himself when he led his team off the field in the decider in Sydney after John Snow was attacked on the boundary.
 As an offspinning allrounder, Illy was cussed and miserly.
 Throughout his career he went for less than two runs per over, and his batting benefited from his over-my-dead-body mentality more than any technical brilliance.
 Despite being recognised by many as having a peerless cricket brain, Illingworth went down in many people's estimation after an ill-fated reign as England coach.
 He took the reins in 1994 but never saw eye to eye with his captain, Mike Atherton, and had an unedifying public falling out with Devon Malcolm in South Africa in 1995-96.